matteobarbera/mavlab_wiki_fork/Lab-standards.md

 * e.g. Crazyflie

 <img src="../raw/master/photos/standards/connector_JST_DS_2.0mm_2Pin_M_F_aka_LOSI.jpg" width="25%"/>

-JST-DS LOSI 2.0MM 2-Pin Connector.
+JST-DS 2.0MM 2-Pin Connector also known as a LOSI connector

 If you happen to come across swapped poles at battery side one **must** correct the battery.
 If wrong wires at Drone side one **must** correct it at the drone side.